 - Use a tbsp. measuring spoon to fill the holes to avoid a whopping mess

-- Allow pot to naturally release for 5 minutes before releasing the rest of the steam
+- Allow pot to do a natural pressure release for 5 minutes before releasing the rest of the steam

-- This will make the muffins fluffier as they cool down gently
+- NOT doing a quick release will make the muffins fluffier as they cool down gently.

 - Take the foil off immediately after removing your egg mold from the pot